 I'm sad to say it is likely I'm going to have to sell my main guy, bailey.
-I can't afford to keep him at home, where we have no riding space, and I I can't afford to move him .
-He does amazingly when he is ridden 5x a week, and I've been averaging two to three.
+I'm off to college in a few weeks and he deserves more attention .
 He will jump clear in stadium if he is schooled in stadium a few times a week.
 He's jumped clear Xc at plantation in the fall at BN.
 He also got straight blues as well as first second and third in the two jumper shows I took him to in the early winter.
 He's a good boy, he just needs ridden more than I can do.
 He's schooled novice and training out XC and 3'3 courses when he was in shape.
 He's jumped singles up to 3'7

 He was western when I bought him, but had very bad ulcers so the buck strap(?) would irritate him, though his ulcers have since cleared up.
 They told me a 12 year old was doing barrels with him, and the way he turns I believe it.
 Phone Camera 233